adam-singer/scaleapp-dart/README.md

 scaleapp-dart
 =============

-Official Port of the JavaScript Framework scaleApp
+Official Port and Variant of the JavaScript Framework scaleApp